 A prototype isn’t just for show—it’s for testing.
 A physical model allows you to validate every aspect of your fixture’s design in a real-world context.
 You can place it in a mock store environment to check sightlines, test how it holds merchandise, and see how customers interact with it.
 This hands-on testing provides critical insights that you simply can’t get from a computer screen.
 It’s also the best way to get clear, actionable feedback and secure buy-in from key stakeholders before moving forward.
 Seeing successful past projects often starts with this crucial validation step.

-Common 3D Printing Technologies for Prototypes
+Exploring 3D Printing Technologies for Prototyping

 Once you’ve decided to use 3D prototyping, the next step is to pick the right technology for the job.
 Not all 3D printers are created equal, and the best method depends entirely on what you want to achieve with your prototype.
 Are you testing a simple shape, a complex design, or a functional part that needs to be durable?
 Understanding the key differences between the most common technologies will help you and your design partner make the right call for your retail fixture project.
 Let's look at three popular options.